 Austin Criminal Defense Lawyer

 The Law Office of Scott C. Smith is committed to providing high-quality legal representation to clients accused of federal and state crimes.
-As an Austin criminal attorney with thirty years of experience, Mr. Smith is certified as a Criminal Law Specialist by the Texas Board of Legal Specialization and takes pride in strategic, assertive and effective representation of each client he serves.
+As an Austin criminal defense attorney with thirty years of experience, Mr. Smith is certified as a Criminal Law Specialist by the Texas Board of Legal Specialization and takes pride in strategic, assertive and effective representation of each client he serves.
 Mr. Smith is an award-winning attorney who is respected by his peers and has been requested to speak at seminars on a variety of topics ranging from computer crimes to parallel civil/criminal litigation to sex offender de-registration.